 Signature Tea Lattes –

 Yerba mate latte with honey, allspice and cayenne.
-Simon Bolivar was a South American soldier known as the Liberator for helping Bolivia, Venezuela, Colombia, Ecuador and Peru gain their independence from Spanish rule.
+Simon Bolivar was a military and political leader who played a key role in liberating Bolivia, Venezuela, Colombia, Ecuador and Peru from Spanish rule.
 He envisioned a united Latin America with one central government much like the United States of America.
+The ingredients relate to key places and times in Bolivar’s life.

 Real chai pulled as a shot through the espresso machine and textured milk.
 Can be sweetened with vanilla syrup.
 Please ask the customer if they want it sweetened.